To: the shareholders and Supervisory Board of PostNL N.V.

 Is consistent with the financial statements and does not contain material misstatements

-Management is responsible for the preparation of the other information, including the Report of the Board of Management in accordance with Part 9 of Book 2 of the Dutch Civil Code, other information required by Part 9 of Book 2 of the Dutch Civil Code and the Remuneration report in accordance with Sections 2:135b and 2:145 sub‑section 2 of the Dutch Civil Code.
+The Board of Management is responsible for the preparation of the other information, including the report of the Board of Management in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information required by Part 9 of Book 2 of the Dutch Civil Code.
+The Board of Management and the Supervisory Board are responsible for ensuring that the remuneration report is drawn up and published in accordance with Sections 2:135b and 2:145 sub‑section 2 of the Dutch Civil Code.

 Following the appointment by the annual general meeting of shareholders on 14 April 2015, we were engaged by the Supervisory Board on 11 January 2016 as auditor of PostNL N.V., as of the audit for the year 2016 and have operated as statutory auditor since that date.
 We were re-appointed in the annual general meeting of shareholders on 16 April 2019.

 We have not provided prohibited non-audit services as referred to in Article 5(1) of the EU Regulation on specific requirements regarding statutory audit of public-interest entities.

 PostNL has prepared the annual report in ESEF.
 The requirements for this are set out in the Delegated Regulation (EU) 2019/815 with regard to regulatory technical standards on the specification of a single electronic reporting format (hereinafter: the RTS on ESEF).

 In our opinion, the annual report, prepared in the XHTML format, including the partially marked-up consolidated primary statements, as included in the reporting package by PostNL, complies in all material respects with the RTS on ESEF.